Residential solar installations in Australia have been growing significantly since around 2017.

 The initial drive for the roll-out of home solar-battery systems, which are the hardware foundation of VPP services, was led by state governments and utilities.

 NSW (although not state-wide), ACT and VIC also have their own state government funded programs in terms of interest-free loans, grants or rebates to support installations of home solar-battery systems.
+As of 2024, NSW has seen a significant uptake in its Empowering Homes program, which offers interest-free loans for solar-battery systems.

 Among all VPP programs available within the Australian market, the big 3 Gentailers – AGL, Origin Energy, and Energy Australia take big shares, thanks to their strong existing energy retail client bases.
+Origin Energy, for instance, has announced plans to expand its VPP capacity to 2,000 MW by 2028.

 That same year, ARENA also launched and led the Distributed Energy Integration Program (DEIP), bringing together government agencies, market authorities, industry and consumer associations aimed at maximising the value of DER for all energy users.

 In addition to this, the Australian Energy Market Operator (AEMO), under the support of ARENA, also initiated VPP demonstrations to gain more visibility of VPP behaviours from the network services and operations perspectives.
+As of 2024, these demonstrations have expanded to include over 300 MW of VPP capacity across various states.

 New Emerging Opportunities & Roles